TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Experiments

 \subsection{Personalized Dialogue Generation}

-We evaluated the ability of fine-tuned models to engage in natural, persona-consistent conversations using the ConvAI2 dataset \cite{dinan2019second} with $17,878$ training and $1,000$ testing multi-turn conversations.
+We evaluated the ability of fine-tuned models to engage in natural conversations using the ConvAI2 dataset \cite{dinan2019second} with 17, 878 training and 1, 000 testing multi-turn conversations.
 Following the experimental setup of \cite{huang2025hira}, where only the speaker’s persona is revealed (self-persona setting), we report the quality of the generated responses using standard metrics, including BLEU, BERTScore \cite{Zhang2020BERTScore}, METEOR \cite{banerjee2005meteor}, and ROUGE \cite{lin2004rouge} in Table \ref{tab:convai2}.

-\paragraph{Results.} As shown in Table \ref{tab:convai2}, TeRA consistently achieves the highest average score among all baseline methods in conversational tasks and uses the least number of trainable parameters among LoRA-style adapters.
-More specifically, TeRA achieves an average score of $47.69\%$ with Llama-2-7B and $48.07\%$ with Llama-3-8B.
+\paragraph{Results.} Table \ref{tab:convai2} shows that TeRA consistently achieved the highest average score among all baseline methods in conversational tasks and used the least number of trainable parameters among LoRA-style adapters.
+More specifically, TeRA achieved an average score of $47.69\%$ with Llama-2-7B and $48.07\%$ with Llama-3-8B.
 This shows the superior performance and parameter efficiency of TeRA in conversation fine-tuning tasks.